InFinity54/LoL_DDragon/README.md

 The date in front of each patch represents the date when the patch was pushed to this repository, not the date when it was released by Riot Games.
 Here's a list of all patchs of current seasons included in this repository :

+- (February 10th, 2023) 13.3.1
 - (January 10th, 2023) 13.1.1

+## Missing patchs for the current season
+Some patchs wasn't added to this repository, during this season, for various reasons :

+- 13.2 : this patch was replaced by a hotfix (13.1B) after Riot hack, and don't exist at all
+- 13.1B : _Data Dragon_ never released by Riot Games for this patch

+Some patchs wasn't released by Riot Games for the oldest versions of League of Legends, for all hotfixes releases for the game.
+This is the case, for example, for patchs 3.6.1 to 3.6.13.
+Some others (old) patchs were also handled that way by Riot.